-The SOLAS Convention describes (Chapter V Regulation 34 - Safe navigation and avoidance of dangerous situations, and within Annex A.24 - Voyage planning) how vessels should prepare for their trip and route.
+The SOLAS Convention together with IMO resolution A.893(21) - Guidelines for voyage planning describes how vessels should prepare for their trip and route.
 The annex specifically outlines for small vessels the importance of:

 - Checking the weather forecast for the journey; - Knowing the tides; - Knowing the vessel limitations for the expected weather and wave conditions.